How does the payment plan work?

 Can I cruise if I am pregnant?

 Cruise lines cannot accept guests who will have entered their 24th week of pregnancy by the beginning of, or at any time during the cruise or cruise tour.
 All guests are required to sign a health questionnaire at check-in to ensure they are aware of the pregnancy policy.

 No, but we do have partnerships with companies that provide those services.

 Is travel insurance necessary?

-Common travel problems like flight delays, travel injuries and illnesses, unpredictable weather and lost or stolen luggage are why today’s smart travelers travel with a Travel Guard® travel insurance plan.
+Common travel problems like flight delays, travel injuries and illnesses, unpredictable weather and lost or stolen luggage are why today’s smart travelers travel with a travel insurance plan.
+Travel insurance is available.